janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Mapping

-A mapping can refer to multiple input [[#Attribute Path]]s (that should be part of the input Data Model), an output attribute path (that should be part of the output data model) and is an instantation or utilisation of a Function or Transformation, i.e., the input attribute paths of a mapping are mapped to the parameters of the function or transformation and the output attribute path is mapped/connected to the output of the function or transformation.
+A mapping can refer to multiple input [[Glossary#Attribute Path]]s (that should be part of the input Data Model), an output attribute path (that should be part of the output data model) and is an instantation or utilisation of a Function or Transformation, i.e., the input attribute paths of a mapping are mapped to the parameters of the function or transformation and the output attribute path is mapped/connected to the output of the function or transformation.
 This instantiation/utilisation is realized by that same mechanism as applied by transformations – Components, i.e., each mapping can have a (transformation) component that describes the parameter mappings and refers to the utilised function or tranformation.
 Additionally, a mapping can have an input Filter, to reduce or specify the amount of Records that should be processed via this mapping from the input data model, and an output filter, to specify the way where the result of this mapping should be written to in the output data model.

 ### Metadata Repository